ulysses-camara/ulysses-senteval/README.md

 ### Recover all unaggregated results

-This package aggregates results by epoch/k-fold partitions/train repetitions automatically.
+This package automatically aggregates results by epoch/k-fold partitions/train repetitions.
-More specifically, the arithmetic average, standard deviation, and lower and upper bounds to the 99% confidence intervals (estimated using boostrapping) are returned for evaluation metric and loss function values for train, validation, and test splits.
+Specifically, it calculates the arithmetic average, standard deviation, and lower and upper bounds of the 99% confidence intervals (estimated using bootstrapping) for the task's evaluation metric and loss function values across train, validation, and test splits.

-However, we provide an option to recover all unaggregated results aswell, so you can visualize all results and/or aggregate the data using your own methods.
+However, we also provide an option to retrieve all unaggregated results, allowing you to visualize all results and/or aggregate the data using your own methods.

 ```python
 import typing as t